Privacy Policy | Hasura GraphQL APIs, Backend & Engine

 - IP and Geo-location Data: When you use certain features of the Hasura Services, we may collect your IP address and infer other information from it like your location, your Internet Service Provider (the “ISP”), the type of your connection, and, if the connection is registered to a business, the name of the organization.

-- Service Usage Data: We may collect information about your interactions with the Hasura Services such as the pages viewed on the website and the account dashboard, number of clicks, domain names, landing pages and other such information, content viewed on the API console, anonymized logs of interactions with the Hasura command line tool.
+- Service Usage Data: We may collect information about your interactions with the Hasura Services and how you use them, such as the content viewed on the website and the account dashboard, clicks, domain names, landing pages and other such information, content viewed on the API console, logs of interactions with the Hasura command line tool, and details of features used.

 - Device and Browser Information: We may collect information about your devices that are used to interact with Hasura Services which includes the device's address, Operating System (the “OS”), system architecture, certain information that your web browser sends whenever you visit any website.

 - Cookies and Tracking Data: Cookies are used by us (and certain third-party services) to help identify your previous interactions and sessions on the website.
 Hasura may associate this information with your Hasura Account.
 You may decline these cookies by changing your browser settings, if permitted.
-However, do note that this may impact certain features of the Services offered or your experience in using the Services.
+However, do note that this may impact certain features of the Services offered or your experience in using the Services

-This Policy does not apply to, nor does Hasura take any responsibility for any information that is collected by any third party either using the Services or through any third-party links made available to you during your use of the Services, through any advertisements or through bots.
-Please note that you will be bound by the terms and privacy policies published by third-parties in respect of any information that you may provide to them by using Hasura Services.
-Please contact us at [email protected]

-if you wish to obtain a list of third-party providers who may have access to your information because of your use of Hasura Services.

 - Ensuring the services with respect to Hasura Services are presented in the most effective manner for your use;

-- To provide you with information pertaining to products and services, marketing and promotional activities, transactional and user support and products or services that you request from us which we feel may interest you, when you have consented to be contacted for such purposes;
+- To provide you with information pertaining to products and services, marketing and promotional activities, transactional and user support and products or services that you request from us which we feel may interest you, when you have signed up for Hasura Services, or when you have otherwise consented to be contacted for such purposes;

 - To carry our obligations arising from any contracts entered into between you and us, including for billing and collection;